 While every case is different, follow these steps to file your Nebraska workers’ compensation claim:

 - Report your injury or illness to your supervisor as soon as possible.
 You must tell either your supervisor or HR about the incident within 24 hours to start your claim.
 Your employer must file a First Report of Alleged Occupational Injury or Illness within 10 days.
 Pro Tip: Get a copy of this form for your records.

 - Find a doctor for ongoing care of your workplace injury or illness.
 The Nebraska workers’ comp program has strict rules about choosing healthcare providers, which you can read here: Choosing a Doctor for a Work-Related Injury – Rule 50.
 At your first appointment, tell them your injury happened at work.

-- Your employer’s insurance company will either approve or deny your claim within 30 days.
-If approved, you can expect your first lost wages check to arrive in 30 days or less.
+- Wait for a decision.
+Your employer’s insurance company will either approve or deny your claim within 30 days.
+If approved, then you can expect your first lost wages check to arrive in 30 days or less.

 - Dispute a denial.
 You have two options when your claim is denied.
 You can request formal dispute resolution from the Nebraska Workers’ Compensation office within two years of your injury or illness date.
 Or a workers’ compensation attorney can file a legal petition on your behalf, suing your employer for lost wages and medical expenses.
 Pro Tip: Learn more about hiring a lawyer to help with your case.